PhilipQuirke/SkyCombAnalystHelp/Flight.md

 # Overview
-The [SkyComb Analyst](https://github.com/PhilipQuirke/SkyCombAnalyst/) tool helps environmentalists, scientists & software developers uses drone as a scientific tool.
+The [SkyComb Analyst](https://github.com/PhilipQuirke/SkyCombAnalyst/) tool helps environmentalists, conservationalists & scientists use a drone as a scientific tool.

 The primary use case is a drone with thermal and optical camera, flying over wilderness, detecting animals.
 This document outlines how best to fly your drone to collect high quality data for this use case.